Why we built Barnluren: a founder's letter

 Why voice calls matter

 Had we not switched to Barnluren I think regular voice only calls would have been a better way to go for most conversations with grandparents and extended family.
 However, we do not want to give our child a smartphone until later.
 I also strongly believe there is something important in the spontaniety of calling someone yourself, and of hearing the phone ring and answering it.
+There is excitement in the feeling of your own phone ringing, knowing someone is calling just you.

 Once we got Barnluren working and my daughter switched to voice calls I realised there is a muscle she is missing that she had to start to exercise - learning to ask questions, and figure out conversational turns without distractions.
 I could see immediately these conversations were a different experience.